WindowsLogic-Productions/Amino-For-Desktop/README.md

 Use the issues tab on this GitHub page to notify me of bugs and such.
 All support will be handled through here.

+# Copyright
+All code is Copyright © 2016 - 2019 Timothy Iles (WindowsLogic).

 # Donate
 Share the love and <a href="https://paypal.me/windowslogic"><img width="20" height=auto alt="Donate" src="https://windowslogic.co.uk/img/donate.png"> Donate</a> towards my projets.